 How Common is TMJ in Children?

 Our TMJ specialists offer comprehensive treatment for pediatric TMJ at Koala® Center For Sleep & TMJ Disorders.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+Locations in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 Table of Contents:

 Can children get TMJ?

 What are the signs of TMJ in children?

 What should I do if my toddler has TMJ?

 Which doctor provides treatment for TMJ in children?

 Disorders affecting the temporomandibular joints are often abbreviated as TMD or TMJ disorders, although sometimes people use TMJ to refer to the dysfunction of these joints.
 Many adults have experienced audible sounds when opening or closing their jaw which is known as crepitus, in most cases these sounds do not persist for longer than a day or two.
 Children can also experience dysfunction with either one of their TMJs, and although they may not be able to fully articulate what they are experiencing a professional can help diagnose this condition by looking for common signs and symptoms.